2016 Lecture featuring Ambassador Robert "Skipp" M. Orr

 Groups of 20 or more - $15

 FAU students with current student ID - $5

 For group tickets, call 561.297.6124.

 Free parking is available in Parking Garage II and Lots 1, 25 and 27

-The mission of the John O’Sullivan Memorial Lectureship has been to provide students, secondary school teachers, faculty, and public guests the opportunity to hear a lecture by a distinguished historian who has published in a field of twentieth-century U.S. history relevant to Dr. O’Sullivan’s own interest and specialties.
-Over the years the lectureship has hosted scholars ofj World War II, the Vietnam War, the nuclear age, the Holocaust, modern American culture, and post-1945 political and diplomatic history.
+The mission of the John O’Sullivan Memorial Lectureship has been to provide students, secondary school teachers, faculty, and public guests the opportunity to hear a lecture by a distinguished historian who has published in a field of twentieth-century U.S. History relevant to Dr. O’Sullivan’s own interest and specialities.
+Over the years the lectureship has hosted scholars of World War II, the Vietnam War, the nuclear age, the holocaust, modern American culture, and post-1945 political and diplomatic history.
 Dr. O’Sullivan was a longtime faculty member and former chair of FAU’s History Department before his death in 2000.